 The charming streets transport you back in time…

-I didn’t take as many photos of the town as I should have but you can see more of this lovely town in my old post – Quintessential New England Town.
+Unfortunately, I didn’t take as many photos of the town as I should have this time.
+If you would like to see more of lovely town, check out my old post – Quintessential New England Town.

 Earlier in the day we visited the town of Quechee, just about 10 minutes east of Woodstock.
-We usually visit both towns on the same trip.
+Usually, we visit both towns on the same trip.